ollegreen/Retail_Sales_Demand_Predictions/Report/capstone_report.md

 The different features are as follows:

 ##### Store - the store number
+This feature will be used for linking each other feature to the parent store to see if any linkage is find such as size etc.

 ##### Date - the week
+The date feature keeps the data in alignment so we compare the correct datapoints to eachother.
+However, we must note that it is very common that dates are in a string format, which was the case here, where we would change the data type into datetype format (Python Software Foundation, 2002) to handle the complex nature of dates and time.

 ##### Temperature - average temperature in the region
+The reason for including the temperature in this analysis is to see if perhaps we can find a postitive or negative relationship between how much people buy depending on how warm it is that week.
+For example it could be that on extremely hot weeks, people only buy a limited amount of products which relate to simply making handle the warmth itself.
+Thereby only buying ice cream.
+However, with the Data Scientist, Machine Learning Engineer or good old fashioned atatistician approach: we never assume, we test and find statistical significant measurments that indicate as such before any assumptions are made.

 ##### Fuel_Price - cost of fuel in the region
+This feature of cost of fuel in the region In a theoretical sense

 ##### MarkDown1-5 - anonymized data related to promotional markdowns.